clutchthrower/Rinkhals-Klipper-Theme/README.md

 ## Disclaimer

 This theme is provided "as is", without warranty of any kind.
-While it's been extensively tested on the Anycubic Kobra series, please use it at your own risk.
+While it's been tested on the Anycubic Kobra 3 V2, please use it at your own risk.

 ## Acknowledgements